gideonb/gideonb.github.com/_posts/2013-06-01-animation.md

 **Provide contextual cues to avoid building a maze**

-About a decade ago, a researcher at Yale learned that we are able to use low-level visual cues like colour and shape to quickly orient visual perception.
+About a decade ago, a researcher at Yale learned that we are able to use low-level visual cues like color and shape to quickly orient visual perception.
 Marvin Chun would show his test subjects an image exactly like the one below, and they would have to press a key when they found the "T" hidden amongst the "L"s.
 If they decided there was no "T" they would press another key.
 After they had made their decision, they were asked whether they had seen that particular display before.

 The remarkable part of this study was not that people were faster at finding the T if they had seen that particular slide before, but that they were unable to differentiate the slides they had seen from they ones they hadn't.
 I'll say that again, because it's very strange: people are faster at finding the "T" in the slides they have seen before, even though they cannot guess better than chance whether they've seen it before or not.